21 Reasons Why Refurbished IT is the Future

 Exciting research is emerging about refurbished IT equipment.
 Academic findings provide ultimate peace of mind about the high quality of products and spread the benefits of refurbished.
 From finding new ways to reuse IT hardware, to examining the energy efficiency of refurbished servers, it’s certainly a dynamic market to be in.

 In November 2020, European Parliament backed the Right to Repair.
 In short, this means that people will be able to repair and reuse their IT devices whenever faults occur.
 Previously, when equipment broke, people had to pay expensive manufacturer fees or replace with new.
-Similar Right to Repair initiatives are developing in Australia and the US..

-21) A personalized experience
+21) A personalised experience

 When you work with a refurbishment specialist, delayed response times will be a thing of the past.
 You will be assigned a dedicated account manager, who will discuss your specific IT requirements with you.
 They will also be able to give you unbiased guidance about a wide range of IT equipment.